-- 1.1 The South East Local Enterprise Partnership (SELEP) is committed to achieving high standards of integrity and accountability and expects the same commitment from its Board Members and Officers and those working for the SELEP.

-- 1.2 This Policy provides a framework for its Board Members, Officers, those working for the SELEP, members of the public and third parties to report concerns or perceived wrongdoings within the SELEP which they believe are in the public interest and may relate to illegal, improper or unethical conduct.
-This includes anything believed to go against the core values of Standards in Public Life (the Nolan Principles) and the Code of Conduct for SELEP Board Members and staff.
-The Standards in Public Life include the principles of; integrity, objectivity, accountability, openness, honesty, leadership and impartiality.

-- 1.3 In particular SELEP Board Members, as the key decision makers of the SELEP, have a right and a responsibility to speak up and report behaviour that contravenes these values.

-- 1.4 As SELEP is a partnership body and not a legal entity, the individuals who work for SELEP are employed through Essex County Council, which is the Accountable Body for SELEP, or in some circumstances, by other SELEP partner authorities with line management remaining with the SELEP Managing Director.
-As a result, all of the SELEP Secretariat team are expected to adhere to the policies of Essex County Council, which include:
+- 1.1 The Kent & Medway Economic Partnership (KMEP) is committed to achieving high standards of integrity and accountability and expects the same commitment from its Board Members and Officers and those working for the KMEP. - 1.2 This Policy provides a framework for its Board Members, Officers, those working for the KMEP, members of the public and third parties to report concerns or perceived wrongdoings within the KMEP which they believe are in the public interest and may relate to illegal, improper or unethical conduct.
+This includes anything believed to go against the core values of Standards in Public Life (the Nolan Principles) and the Code of Conduct for KMEP Board Members and staff.
+The Standards in Public Life include the principles of; integrity, objectivity, accountability, openness, honesty, leadership and impartiality. - 1.3 In particular KMEP Board Members, as the key decision makers of the KMEP, have a right and a responsibility to speak up and report behaviour that contravenes these values. - 1.4 As KMEP is a partnership body and not a legal entity, the individuals who work for KMEP are employed through Kent County Council, which is the Accountable Body for KMEP.
+As a result, all of the KMEP Secretariat team are expected to adhere to the policies of Kent County Council.

-- Bullying and harassment

-- Disciplinary

-- Grievance

-- Improving performance

-- Whistleblowing